 Under the Covers is a new campaign raising awareness and educating the community about the right for people with disability to express their sexuality, have fulfilling and loving relationships, and enjoy a satisfying sexual life.

-We’ll be releasing the videos one at time on this page over the next two months, beginning with Sexuality and Disability.
+We’ll be releasing the videos one topic at time on this page over the next few months, beginning with Sex and Disability.

 Other topics covered include: